1995 Sun Bowl

 The 1995 Sun Bowl was a college football bowl game played on December 29, 1995 at the Sun Bowl in El Paso, Texas.
-The game featured the Iowa Hawkeyes and the Washington Huskies.
+The game featured the Iowa Hawkeyes from the Big Ten Conference and the Washington Huskies from the Pac-10 Conference.
+The Sun Bowl was one of the 1995–96 bowl games concluding the 1995 NCAA Division I-A football season.